scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 ## Evidence Stores
-Each Evidence store can be used to store, find and download evidence, which unifies all the evidence collected from the supply chain into a unified system.
+Valint supports a variety of evidence store types: Scribe's own evidence store, OCI registries and local cache.
+Each Evidence store type can be used to store, find and download evidence, which unifies all the evidence collected from the supply chain into a unified system.

 ### Scribe Evidence store
 Scribe evidence store allows you to store evidence using scribe Service.